 By Shone Satheesh Babu

-Shone Satheesh Babu is 25.
-He is an assistant copy editor with Tehelka.
+Shone Satheesh Babu is an Assistant Copy Editor with Tehelka.